 The heavens split open with a descending gold glory and a spectral bow, tiny figures on the dark earth below lifting their arms up.

-the Light is coming back —
+the Light is coming back.

-for you.
+For you.

 "Behold, I come quickly." — Revelation 22:12